Successful completion of the internship requries:

-A minimum level of achievement on each evaluation is defined as a rating of “3” for each training element.
-The rating scale for each evaluation is a 6-point Likert scale, with the following rating values:
+Demonstrations of competence are essential.
+The minimum level of achievement for successful completion of internship is defined as intermediate competence for each training element, rated “3”.
+The rating scale for each evaluation is a 6-point scale, with the following rating values:

 - 1=Needing Improvement

-In addition to the evaluations described above, interns will complete a self-evaluation form three times during the internship year.
-Interns complete a self-evaluation at the beginning of the internship year, 7-months into internship (March), and at the conclusion of the internship year.
-Additionally, interns will complete an evaluation of their supervisor and a program evaluation concurrent with the evaluations done by their supervisors (November, March, and July) in order to provide feedback that will inform any changes or improvements in the training program.
+Evaluations by interns: In addition to the evaluations described above, interns complete a self-evaluation form three times during the internship year: at the beginning of the internship year, 7-months into internship (March), and at the conclusion of the internship year.
+Additionally, interns complete an evaluation of their supervisor and a program evaluation concurrent with the evaluations done by their supervisors (November, March, and July) to provide information supporting changes or improvements in the training program.
 All evaluation forms can be located on www.nv-pic.org and in the Intern Handbook.

-Information about interns’ training experiences, evaluations, and certificates of completion are maintained in a secure digital location by the Training Director for future reference and credentialing purposes.
+Record maintenance procedures: Information about interns’ training experiences, evaluations by supervisors, attendance at required training activities, and certificates of completion are maintained indefinitely in a secure digital file by the NV-PIC Training Director for future reference and credentialing purposes.